-Join David Ross for an in-depth discussion in this video Connect the Pi to the development board and test GPIO, part of Home Monitoring and Control with Raspberry Pi.
+Join David Ross for an in-depth discussion in this video Connect the Pi to the development board and test GPIO, part of Raspberry Pi: Home Monitoring and Control.

 - To make connections to our home automation peripherals,…we have to connect the cable to the GPIO pins.…If you have the older Raspberry Pi Model B,…look at the bottom of the board.…You will see 25 solder connections that are round…and one at the end that is square.…The square one denotes pin one.…If you look at the cable,…there should be a white stripe down one edge.…The white stripe must match where pin one…is on the Raspberry Pi board.…Then you push the cable onto the GPIO pins.…